manuzrpEd/CurrencyConverter-Django/README.md

 ### Hosting on Render ###

 We will be hosting our Django project on [Render](https://dashboard.render.com/).
 We can sign up with our GitHub account and select a New Web Service for our code repository.
-When creating the New Web Service, we need to add `gunicorn currency_converter.wsgi` to `Start Command`.
+When creating the New Web Service, we need to add `gunicorn currency_converter.wsgi` to the `Start Command`.
 Then, any change to the files in the GitHub repository will be deployed automatically to our web page https://currencyconverter.onrender.com.